Steps Leading To Clear To Close And Home Loan Closing

 - For borrowers and Loan Officers, receiving the Clear to Close is like music to your ears!

-- Once you receiving the Clear to Close, your mortgage lender, realtor, and closing agent will work together to schedule a closing date.
+- Once you receiving the Clear to Close, the lender, realtor, and closing agent will work together to schedule a closing date

-- Your lender will work to prepare all the required documents required to be signed at closing.
+- The lender will work to prepare all the required documents required to be signed at closing

-- You will also be given instructions on what you need to bring with you to closing, which will likely be your certified check, driver’s license or state issued identification, and your social security card.
+- Borrowers will also be given instructions on what they need to bring to closing, which will likely be your certified check, driver’s license or state-issued identification, and your social security card

 Congratulations on making it to this stage, you are within a few days of home ownership!